 "This is the new girl?"
 Wellsey said.
 "Seriously?"

 "No time to argue," Axel said.
 He opened the box, which contained a smaller plastic box full of metal pellets.
-Axel began shovelling them into the box at the end of the tube which, now that Laura thought of it, looked an awful lot like a death-ray.
-"Norman's been keeping tabs on Ms Shen, and he says she's heading this way.
+Axel began shoveling them into the box at the end of the tube which, now that Laura thought of it, looked an awful lot like a death-ray.
+"Norman's been keeping tabs on Ms Shan, and he says she's heading this way.
 We need her to have plausible deniability.
 Besides, Laura here's safer than Carol, and you didn’t mind where I stationed her."

 At the sight of Laura actively helping, Wellsey stopped grousing.
 "Fine, fine," he muttered.
 "But are you sure…"